-We are pleased to announce that Glastonbury Museum opened its doors for the first time on Saturday 28th and Sunday 29th May.
-The museum will now be open from 10.00am to 4.00pm each weekend.
-The entrance fee is £2.00 for adults; accompanied children under 18 years of age are free.
-Glastonbury Antiquarian Society members and English Heritage members have FREE admittance.
+Glastonbury Museum opened its doors for the first time on Saturday 28th May, 2022.
+Throughout the summer and autumn, the museum was open from 10.00am to 4.00pm each weekend.
+The entrance fee was £2.00 for adults; accompanied children under 18 years of age were free.
+Glastonbury Antiquarian Society members and English Heritage members had FREE admittance.
+In our first year, we attracted some 1980 visitors.

-*Please note that as we are an entirely volunteer lead project, there may be some times that we cannot open, if volunteers are unexpectedly unavailable and we do not have enough people to open the building safely.
-If this happens on your visit we most sincerely apologise for any inconvenience caused.*
+* Please note that as we are an entirely volunteer run project, there may be some times that we cannot open, if volunteers are unexpectedly unavailable and we do not have enough people to open the building safely.
+If this happens on your visit we most sincerely apologise for any inconvenience caused. *

-The Glastonbury Antiquarian Society is happy to announce that it has taken on the lease of the late medieval Tribunal building in Glastonbury High Street.
+The Glastonbury Antiquarian Society took on the lease of the late medieval Tribunal building in Glastonbury High Street in October 2021.
 The Tribunal had for many years been used as the town's Tourist Information Centre, with the society's Iron Age collection - the Glastonbury Lake Village 'Museum' - on the building's first floor.
 With the TIC's relocation to St Dunstan's House, the opportunity arose for the society to turn the whole building into the town museum.
-Due to financial and health challenges over the last few years (Covid 19), the process of creating a new museum has been a gradual one, but Glastonbury Museum will be opening from the end of May, 2022.
-As this is an entirely volunteer led project, objects, cases and displays will be gradually introduced to the building over the following 18 months - please don't expect a fully-formed museum from day one!
+Due to financial and health challenges over the last few years (Covid 19), the process of creating a new museum has been a gradual one, but Glastonbury Museum opened at the end of May, 2022.
+As this is an entirely volunteer led project, objects, cases and displays have only been gradually introduced to the building - please don't expect a fully-formed museum from day one!

 Glastonbury Tribunal today.

-Working in partnership with English Heritage, the medieval Tribunal building will once again be accessible to the public.
-Many objects from the society's collections, which have been in storage for over forty years, will be going on display, as will objects loaned to the museum by people locally.
+Working in partnership with English Heritage, the medieval Tribunal building is once again be accessible to the public.
+Many objects from the society's collections, which have been in storage for over forty years, are starting to go on display, as will objects loaned to the museum by people locally.

 A Short History of Glastonbury Museum